Information scrambling and redistribution of quantum correlations through dynamical evolution in spin chains: Dynamical evolution of local quantum correlations in various spin models

-where the eigenfunction $\psi ({x_1,x_2..x_l})$ denotes the wave function amplitude for the corresponding basis state.
-The eigenfunction is given by the Bethe Ansatz\cite{izyu}, labeled by the the set of momenta $(p_1,p_2..p_l)$ of the down spins, which are determined by solving algebraic Bethe ansatz equations, with periodic boundary conditions.
-There is only one zero-magnon state $|F\rangle =|00..0\rangle$, which is just a ferromagnetic ground state with all the spins polarized along one direction.
-It is straightforward to see that it an eigenstate of the above Hamiltonian with energy $\epsilon_0=-N J$ for periodic boundary conditions Starting from $|F\rangle$, one-magnon excitations can be created by turning any one of the spins, giving $N$ localised one-magnon states, which can be labeled by the location of the down spin.
-One-magnon eigenstates are labeled by the momentum of the down spin, the eigenfunction is given by,
+There is only one zero-magnon state $\vert F\rangle =\vert 00...0\rangle$, which is just a ferromagnetic ground state with all the spins polarized along one direction.
+It is straightforward to see that it is an eigenstate of the above Hamiltonian with energy $\epsilon_0=-N J \Delta$ for periodic boundary conditions.
+Starting from $\vert F\rangle$, one-magnon excitations can be created by turning any one of the spins, giving $N$ localized one-magnon states, which can be labeled by the location of the down spin.
+One-magnon eigenstates are labeled by the momentum $p$ of the down spin, the eigenfunction is given by,

-where the momentum $p$ is determined by an integer $I=1,2,..N$ for both cases.
+where the momentum $p$ is determined by an integer $I=1,2,...N$.
 The one-magnon eigenvalue is given by $\epsilon_1(p)=\epsilon_0-2J\cos{p}$.
-The interaction strength $J$ determines the hopping of the down spins to neighbouring sites, and the interaction of the two down spins is determined by $\Delta$.
+The interaction strength $J$ determines the hopping of the down spins to neighbouring sites, and the interaction between the two down spins is determined by the anisotropy constant $\Delta$.
 The one-magnon eigen energies are independent of $\Delta$ as the states carry only one down spin.

-To discuss the dynamics of quantum correlations we will focus on the dynamics of a local entangled state.
-Since there is many body interaction we consider two initial states, a one magnon entangled state and a linear combination of zero and two magnon entangled state.
-The one-magnon eigenstates are not affected by the many body interaction term in the Hamiltonian.
-Let us first consider the following initial state,
+We will investigate the dynamics of quantum correlations by focusing on the evolution of a locally entangled state.
+For investigating the effect of a many-body interaction term in the Hamiltonian, we will consider two different initial states, a one-magnon entangled state and an entangled state in the zero and two-magnon subspace.
+The one-magnon eigenstates are not affected by the many body interaction term in the Hamiltonian, but the pair entanglement spreads out as the down spin moves around.
+The anisotropy parameter $\Delta$ plays a role in the case of the two-magnon state.